altanalytics/strands-agentcore-react/README.md

 ### **BONUS: Test your agent in the CLI**
-This is good for prototyping and building out your app and interfacing through the CLI rather than the launching the app and using the curl command.
+This is good for prototyping and building out your app and interfacing through the CLI rather than launching the app and using the curl command.

 Both the `cli_agent.py` and `agent.py` reference the same `agent_config.py` file, which is where the agent is built.